-The Historical Society Museum is open on Tuesdays from 2-4
+The Historical Society Museum will be open on Tuesday from 2-4

 "THE OBJECT OF THE MADISON HISTORICAL SOCIETY SHALL BE TO PROVIDE AN OPPORUNITY FOR UNITED THOUGHT AND ACTION IN COLLECTING AND PRESERVING ARTICLES OF HISTORIC INTEREST TO THE TOWN OF MADISON; TO ENCOURAGE AND ASSIST IN RESEARCH; TO COLLECT, ARRANGE AND RECORD FACTS RELATIVE TO THE TOWN; TO INFORM NEWCOMERS OF MADISON'S RICH PAST, AND TO SHOW HANDIWORK, HOME FURNISHINGS AND THE WAY OF LIFE OF THE RESIDENTS OF THE TOWN FROM THE EARLIEST TIME THROUGH THE PRESENT."
 MHS Bylaws, rev. 2006